pratik28/Machine-Learning-GridDB-R/Machine-Learning-GridDB-R.md

        body = query_request_body
        )

-    #The data returned is now in dataset variable.
+    #The data returned is now in the dataset variable.

 	# Simple Linear Regression
     # Splitting the dataset into the, Training_set and Test_set